Wellness days are improving the health and well-being of employees, and more HR leaders are aware of the perks of wellness days for their staff.

-Smaller firms who seem to have incompetence with offering high salaries or family tour offers need to have other interactive retention policies.
+Smaller firms who seem incompetent with offering high salaries or family tour offers to need to have other interactive retention policies.
 Also, workers need proper training, support, and motivation.

 The next section enlists six reasons why businesses should think seriously about wellness days.
-It’s an investment they should work to avoid the real talented guys leaving for bigger players.
+It’s an investment they should work to avoid the really talented guys leaving for bigger players.

 It’s always fascinating for employees like me to view the cool workplace pictures of staff doing fun activities, playing video games, or catching a quick nap in the afternoon.